Overview of Okanagan Water Quality Studies and Monitoring

 - Report: Perfluoroalkyl acids in the Canadian environment

-The BC Ministry of Environment does twice-yearly water quality trend monitoring in Ellison, Wood, Kalamalka, Okanagan, Skaha and Osoyoos, and monthly sampling at the outlets of Coldstream, Mission and Shingle Creeks.
+ENV does twice-yearly water quality trend monitoring in Ellison, Wood, Kalamalka, Okanagan, Skaha and Osoyoos, and monthly sampling at the outlets of Coldstream, Mission and Shingle Creeks.
 They do “extensive seasonal monitoring” at Armstrong Arm, Okanagan Centre, Kelowna, and Summerland.
 They develop water quality objectives for streams, and report on the attainment of these objectives every 5-7 years (Kelowna area creeks, Coldstream creek, Vernon area and Westbank/Peachland area creeks, Okanagan Lake, and Osoyoos Lake (first year of sampling was 2015); objectives are being developed for Wood Lake and Penticton area creeks.
 Water chemistry results are publicly available and stored on the Environmental Monitoring System (EMS).
 Any other specific water quality reports are uploaded to the ECOCAT online database.

 - Report: Water Quality Assessment and Objectives for Osoyoos Lake